About the Water Funder Initiative

 The Water Funder Initiative (WFI) helps water philanthropy develop better strategies, coordinates between foundations, and mobilizes new funding toward the field’s most important needs.
 A lean team with diverse expertise and a proven track record is executing the project, working closely with foundation representatives and other water experts.
 More information is available on our website: http://waterfunder.org/.

-The Strategy Officer’s role is to support the Strategy Lead in the development of philanthropic endeavors that will have the greatest possible benefit towards WFI’s goals of bringing basins into balance and strengthening resilience.
-Specifically, the Strategy Officer will support the Strategy Lead to:
+The Strategy Lead’s overarching role is to lead the development of philanthropic endeavors that will have the greatest possible benefit towards WFI’s goals of bringing basins into balance and strengthening resilience.

 - Build a pipeline of and incubate opportunities: WFI began with Toward Water Sustainability: A Blueprint for Philanthropy, which laid out a long-term vision for how philanthropy could advance sustainable water management.
 While this remains our guiding document, funding priorities should evolve as opportunities emerge.
-The Strategy Officer is responsible for leading WFI efforts to develop these opportunities, build them out to the point of viability, and ensure that they are as impactful as possible.
+The Strategy Lead is responsible for leading WFI efforts to develop these opportunities, build them out to the point of viability, and ensure that they are as impactful as possible.

 - Shape and prioritize broader WFI’s strategies: WFI is engaged in many efforts to achieve its water sustainability goals, from driving decisions with data to conserving the Colorado River Basin to expanding impact investment.
-The Strategy Officer is responsible for guiding these endeavors to achieve the most important outcomes, attract funder interest, broaden support across WFI outcomes.
+The Strategy Lead is responsible for guiding these endeavors to achieve the most important outcomes, attract funder interest, and broaden support across WFI outcomes.
 The Strategy Lead is also responsible for recommending how best to prioritize WFI’s effort across different potential strategies and opportunities.

 - Structure and execute collaborative deals: In addition to shaping longer-term strategies, WFI also seeks to create major, compelling step-changes in sustainable water management.
 These kinds of transformative deals generally happen when multiple funders can collaborate and fill a discrete funding need that results in long-lasting impact.
-The Strategy Officer will support the Strategy Lead in bringing these opportunities forward and managing funder participation to their conclusion.
-The Strategy Officer will also assist with grant-writing, including structuring outcomes, proposals and reports, to help deliver new and increased funding for deals.
+The Strategy Lead is responsible for bringing these opportunities forward and managing funder participation to their conclusion.

 - Advise partners: WFI works closely with funders and grantees to develop compelling strategies.
-The Strategy Officer will support the Strategy Lead in assisting partners as they consider different strategies, projects, and frameworks for their work and interactions with others.
+The Strategy Lead is responsible for assisting partners as they consider different strategies, projects, and frameworks for their work and interactions with others.